jonatron/trook/README.md

-# Quick Hack: Reviving a 2013 Nook
+# Quick Hack: Reviving a 2013 Nook Simple Touch

-Apart from a sticky back cover, and a dead battery, my nook bought in 2013 for £29 works just fine.
+Apart from a sticky back cover, and a dead battery, my Nook Simple Touch bought in 2013 for £29 works just fine.

 First I tried alcohol to try to make the back cover less sticky.
 It didn't do anything.
 I tried acetone, because I had a bottle next to the alcohol, which went well.